 Base Layer: Your Second Skin

-Purpose: Moisture management and skin protection.
+: Moisture management and skin protection.

 Start with a snug, moisture-wicking base layer.
 This layer is crucial as it keeps sweat away from your skin, making you feel dry and comfortable.
-Opt for materials like merino wool or synthetic fibers, as cotton tends to retain moisture, which can lead to discomfort and chills.
+Opt for materials like or synthetic fibers, as cotton tends to retain moisture, which can lead to discomfort and chills.

 Mid Layer: The Insulator